martinpoljak/lookup-hash/README.md

 Lookup Hash
 ===========

-**lookup-hash** is intended for using as fast lookup table for simply checking of existency of some item inside.
+**lookup-hash** is intended for using as fast lookup table for simple checking of existency of some item inside.
 It doesn't bring any additional performance, it's defacto only [Hash][1] with booleans, but it's better and more readable to write: